pyTooling/pyTooling/doc/index.rst

 ============

 pyTooling provides an :ref:`enhanced meta-class <META>` called :class:`~pyTooling.MetaClasses.ExtendedType` to replace the default meta-class :class:`type`.
-Is combines features like using slots, abstract methods and singletons in a single meta-class compared to Python approach in providing multiple specific meta-classes (e.g. from :mod:`abc`) that can't be combined to a singleton using slots.
+It combines features like using slots, abstract methods and creating singletons by applying a single meta-class.
+In comparison, Python's approach in to provide multiple specific meta-classes (see :mod:`abc`) that can't be combined e.g. to a singleton using slots.

 :ref:`ExtendedType <META/ExtendedType>` allows to implement :ref:`slotted types <META/Slotted>`,
 :ref:`mixins <META/Mixin>`, :ref:`abstract and override methods <META/Abstract>` and :ref:`singletons <META/Singleton>`,
 and combinations thereof.
+Exception messages in case of errors have been improved too.

 Slotted types significantly reduce the memory footprint by 4x and decrease the class field access time by 10..25%.
 While setting up slotted types needed a lot of manual coding, this is now fully automated by this meta-class.
+It assumes, annotated fields are going to be slots.
 Moreover, it also takes care deferred slots in multiple-inheritance scenarios by marking secondary base-classes as mixins.
+This defers slot creation until a mixin is inherited.

 :pycode:`class MyClass(metaclass=ExtendedType):`
-  A class definition using that meta-class can implement :ref:`abstract methods <META/Abstract>` using decorators :ref:`DECO/AbstractMethod` or :ref:`DECO/MustOverride`.
+  A class definition using the :class:`~pyTooling.MetaClasses.ExtendedType` meta-class.
+I can now implement :ref:`abstract methods <META/Abstract>` using the decorators :ref:`DECO/AbstractMethod` or :ref:`DECO/MustOverride`.

 :pycode:`class MyClass(metaclass=ExtendedType, singleton=True):`
   A class defined with enabled :ref:`singleton <META/Singleton>` behavior allows only a single instance of that class to exist.
 If another instance is going to be created, a previously cached instance of that class will be returned.

 :pycode:`class MyClass(metaclass=ExtendedType, slots=True):`
-  A class defined with enabled :ref:`useSlots <META/Slotted>` behavior stores instance fields in slots.
-The meta-class, translates all type-annotated fields in a class definition into slots.
-Slots allow a more efficient field storage and access compared to dynamically stored and accessed fields hosted by ``__dict__``.
+  A class defined with enabled :ref:`slots <META/Slotted>` behavior stores instance fields in slots.
+The meta-class, translates all type-annotated fields in the class definition to slots.
+Slots allow a more efficient field storage and access compared to dynamically stored and accessed fields hosted in ``__dict__``.
 This improves the memory footprint as well as the field access performance of all class instances.
 This behavior is automatically inherited to all derived classes.

 :pycode:`class MyClass(metaclass=ExtendedType, slots=True, mixin=True):`
-  A class defined with enabled :ref:`mixin <META/Mixin>` behavior collects instance fields so they can be added to slots in a derived class.
+  A class defined with enabled :ref:`mixin <META/Mixin>` behavior collects type-annotated instance fields so they can be added to slots in an inherited class.
+Thus, slots are not created for mixin-classes but deferred in the inheritance hierarchy.

 :pycode:`class MyClass(SlottedObject):`
-  A class definition deriving from :class:`~pyTooling.MetaClasses.SlottedObject` will bring the slotted type behavior to that class and all derived classes.
+  A class definition deriving from :class:`~pyTooling.MetaClasses.SlottedObject` will bring the slotted type behavior to that class and all its derived classes.

 Packaging